Tony Foster Now

 Tony Foster: Watercolor Diaries, Cornwall to Colorado

 Heraclitus III has recently been acquired by the Yale Center for British Art in New Haven, Connecticut.
 A mini journey of Tony Foster’s art, this is a series of six paintings which comprise one artwork.
-It was executed in 2017 on Tony’s third trip to the Grand Canyon.
+It was executed in 2017 on Tony’s most recent painting expedition to the Grand Canyon.

 The title of the Yale acquisition Heraclitus III was inspired by the famous philosopher’s statement that “no person ever steps in the same river twice.”
-Tony reflects that as a river is an ever-changing body so too are humans, and this series of paintings represents his third experience on the Colorado River.
+Tony reflects that as a river is an ever-changing body so too are humans, and this series of paintings represents his third experience rafting down the Colorado River through the Grand Canyon.

 To showcase the acquisition and in honor of Tony’s long relationship with the Yale Center, he will be the subject of a small exhibition, Tony Foster: Watercolor Diaries, Cornwall to Colorado, presented at the Yale Center from May 30–August 25, 2019.
 Curated by Duncan Robinson, former director of the Yale Center for British Art and the Fitzwilliam Museum and Elisabeth Fairman, Chief Curator of Rare Books & Manuscripts at the Yale Center, the exhibition will include artworks from Tony’s first exhibition in the United States in 1985, which was at the Yale Center for British Art, as well as work painted in 2018 for an upcoming major project on Time.

 June 8, 2019, 2 p.m. | Tony will be “in conversation” with Duncan Robinson at the Yale Center for British Art as part of the two week International Festival of Arts and Ideas in New Haven.

 Exploring Idaho’s Copper Basin—Tony Foster’s 17th Journey